 FSHS should provide all services in English in addition to both domestic languages.
 The FSHS should take the individual needs of the customers into account in their services.
 Special attention should be paid to the preparedness of the staff to face the diversity of sexuality and gender as well as different cultural backgrounds.
 Information on the health care services available for international students should be increased.
 The university should inform in a more specific manner what sort of health care services are provided for students taking an exchange period or completing a degree in Finland.
 The accessibility of the healthcare services of exchange students should be promoted.
-The wellbeing services counties should provide the exchange students with healthcare services in their own native language or at least in English Exchange students should be returned to be covered by FSHS services.
+The wellbeing services counties should provide the exchange students with healthcare services in their own native language or at least in English Exchange students shall be returned to FSHS services while ensuring the quality of services.